-- S1.
-Submitter agreed that Public Art Infrastructure was an acceptable percent for art contribution, querying whether there could be further mechanisms to make the process more achievable such as supporting land and business owners to facilitate these spaces. - S4.
-Submitter agreed, calling for support for the Pickle District and their endeavours and leadership in this field. - S5.
-Submitter agreed with the inclusion, noting the importance of having artists living and working in the community.
-Submitter raised concern over the delivery of such spaces, stating that this could provide developers with an easy opportunity to create space for art to happen with a commercial price tag, or provide small, unsuitable spaces which do not allow large-scale art to be created.
-It is suggested that there be measures in place to control the delivery of public art infrastructure. - S6.
-Submitter disagreed, noting that this is a good idea in theory, but in practice, the delivery of Public Art Infrastructure can be shown on a Development Application, and the long-term management of these spaces is often unsuccessful or not well managed. - S7.
-Submitter disagreed, noting the critical role these spaces play in vibrant and mature communities and suggesting that Public Art through the percent for art scheme to meet demand for creative arts spaces throughout Vincent.
+Submitter's Comments Administration's Comments Submissions were mixed regarding the acceptability of Public Art through the percent for art scheme to Infrastructure as a percent for art contribution.
+Most submissions meet demand for creative arts spaces agreed that Public Art Infrastructure was a much-needed asset in the throughout Vincent.
+2 community, but concern was raised over the ongoing funding and management of these spaces.
+There was also concern over the The delivery and ongoing management of 1 delivery of Public Art Infrastructure which was not fit for purpose. this infrastructure is guided by the 7 provisions in the policy.
+Applicants must Submission Detail: also liaise with the City's Arts Team and S1.
+Submitter agreed that Public Art Infrastructure was an acceptable Arts Advisory Group to determine a Agree Neutral Disagree percent for art contribution, querying whether there could be further reasonable and mutually acceptable mechanisms to make the process more achievable such as supporting means of calculating the value of Public land and business owners to facilitate these spaces.
+Art Infrastructure.
+While the City will not deliver the infrastructure themselves, they S4.
+Submitter agreed, calling for support for the Pickle District and still have a role in the assessment and their endeavours and leadership in this field. approval of these spaces.
+S5.
+Submitter agreed with the inclusion, noting the importance of Funding contributed through this option is having artists living and working in the community.
+Submitter raised held in a reserve account, in accordance concern over the delivery of such spaces, stating that this could with Part 6, Division 4, section 6.10 of the provide developers with an easy opportunity to create space for art to Local Government Act 1995.
+Under this happen with a commercial price tag, or provide small, unsuitable legislation, changes to the purpose or, or spaces which do not allow large-scale art to be created.
+It is suggested use of the money held in this account that there be measures in place to control the delivery of public art requires an Absolute Majority vote by infrastructure.
+Council, requires one month's local public notice of the proposed change of purpose S6.
+Submitter disagreed, noting that this is a good idea in theory, but or proposed use.
+This is to ensure in practice, the delivery of Public Art Infrastructure can be shown on a transparency and accountability in the Development Application, and the long-term management of these management of local government funds. spaces is often unsuccessful or not well managed.
+S7.
+Submitter disagreed, noting the critical role these spaces play in vibrant and mature communities and suggesting that Public Art